flyingsky/flyingsky.github.io/_posts/2023-03-10-google-layoff.md

 My friend and me once applied the Area 120, unfortunately we failed.
 Now it saves my job in Google.
 Actually I want to get layoff from Google, because I have the 4-year cliff and the severance package is best in the bay area.

 Be yourself, no worry, everything could be good or bad.
+The layoff makes Google stock up 5%, but later the ChatGDP and [the bad demo](https://www.npr.org/2023/02/09/1155650909/google-chatbot--error-bard-shares) causes 10% off.